-Is there any judgment on payment of Gratuity by the Principal Employer in respect of contract labours working with different contractors for different time with less than 5 yrs service in respect of each contractor but more than 20 years of total service
+Is there any judgment on payment of Gratuity by the Principal Employer in respect of contract laborers working with different contractors for different periods of time, with less than 5 years of service in respect of each contractor but more than 20 years of total service?

 Rgds,